GusRob/Crypto/README.md

 `python crypto.py [ISENCRYPT] [ENCRYPTION] [KEY] '[INPUT]'`

-  * Where '[ISENCRYPT]' sets the program to either encrypt or decrypt the given input, this argument can either be 'encrypt' or 'decrypt'
+  * Where `[ISENCRYPT]` sets the program to either encrypt or decrypt the given input, this argument can either be 'encrypt' or 'decrypt'
-  * Where '[ENCRYPTION]' is an integer ID corresponding to the encryption algorithm to be used (shown in table below)
+  * Where `[ENCRYPTION]` is an integer ID corresponding to the encryption algorithm to be used (shown in table below)
-  * Where '[KEY]' is a key in the format shown in the table below
+  * Where `[KEY]` is a key in the format shown in the table below
   * The output will be the hexadecimal ciphertext or ASCII plaintext, except for ceasar cipher which always outputs ASCII

 ### key.py